wpfleger96/Calculator/README.md

 _This project is due Friday, 2015-11-20 @ 11:55 PM EST._

 Skeleton code for the Calculator project assigned to the students in Michael E.
-Cotterell's Spring 2015 CSCI 1302 class at the University of Georgia. **Please read the entirety of this file before beginning your project.**
+Cotterell's Fall 2015 CSCI 1302 class at the University of Georgia. **Please read the entirety of this file before beginning your project.**

 ## Academic Honesty